mattdimi/DLPSRP/README.md

 - [@Mathieu-Savvas Dimitriades](https://github.com/mattdimi)

 ## Documentation
-The package aims at comparing various machine learning algorithms in forecasting stock returns on the CAC 40 and using these forecasts for portfolio optimization.
+The package aims at:
+- Comparing various machine learning algorithms in forecasting stock returns on the CAC40
+- Using these forecasts for portfolio optimization

 The repository can be broken down into three main parts: